 Shell’s Auger Oil Rig

 In 1994 Auger was the world’s first tension leg platform (TLP), operating about 150 miles off the coast of the US Gulf of Mexico.
-Auger was the first deep-water oil rig capable of floating in water, moored to the sea floor over 2,700 below sea level, and has since been replicated around the world.
+Auger was the first deep-water oil rig capable of floating in the water, moored to the seafloor over 2,700 below sea level, and has since been replicated around the world.